DMould123/Prem--Player-Dashboard/README.md

 Step 3: Explore the dashboard

-Use the sidebar to filter by team and/or position
+The dashboard has 3 main tabs:

-Select a player from the dropdown to view their stats
+🏠 **Player Stats** - View individual player statistics and charts

-Enable "Player Comparison" mode to compare two players side-by-side
+🏆 **Leaderboards** - See top 10 performers (goals, assists, total contributions)

-Analyze the Goals vs Assists chart and per-game statistics
+👥 **Compare Players** - Side-by-side comparison of two players

-Switch players to compare performance
+Use the sidebar to filter by team and/or position across all tabs

 📁 Project Structure
 File	Description